X-Big-Tech/elroi-dashboard/GOOGLE_OAUTH_SETUP.md

 3. Click "Connect Google"
 4. You should see a popup for Google authentication
 5. After authenticating, the popup should close and your Google account should appear in the Connected Accounts list
+6. The additional data will be fetched and stored in your database

 ## Troubleshooting